nicoolas25/teaching-ruby/software/02_environment/README.md

 If you change the text in the `README.md` tab and save it (`Ctrl-S`) you can check that your changes are visible in the preview tab: `[P] README.md`.

+> code editor, sublime text, vim, emacs

 ### The terminal tab (3)

+This [terminal][terminal] tab is probably the most useful of all, it allows you to operations like installing new software, running Ruby code, finding files, etc.

+I'll always explain when we have to use it, why, and what we'll be doing exacly.
+If you're curious, know that this terminal is a running program like the one you'll write soon.
+This program is called [bash][bash] and there is tons of resources online to teach you more about it!

+> shell, command line interface, terminal

 ## Installing Ruby

+To install Ruby, we'll use a special repository which is not enabled by default.
+A repository, in the context of installing new software, is like a directory telling your computer what software is provided.

+The first step is to add a repository containing a fairly up to date version of Ruby.
+To do so we'll be using the terminal to:

+* Add the repository: `sudo add-apt-repository ppa:brightbox/ruby-ng`
+* Update the software directories: `sudo apt-get update`

 ![Add the source for the latest Ruby](add-ppa.png "Add the source for the latest Ruby")

+* Install Ruby: `sudo apt-get install ruby`

 ![Install Ruby](install-ruby.png "Install Ruby")

+### What did you just do (optional)

+You just copy / paste some cryptic commands from this tutorial and you don't understand what happened?
+It's not that important right now so you can skip this paragraph if you want.

+Here are the _commands_ you've seen: `sudo`, `add-apt-repository`, and `apt-get`.
+The other parts like `install ruby`, `update`, and `ppa:brightbox/ruby-ng` are the _arguments_ of those commands.

+The `sudo` command is for `SUperuser DO`.
+It does something as _superuser_.
+Ok, what is a superuser then?
+A machine can have different users: maybe your son, your husband or a guest.
+Not all of them can do everything on the computer.
+For instance, you may not want your guest installing new software without asking.
+A superuser is someone that can access all the files of the computer, install new software, etc.

+The `add-apt-repository` is for adding a new source for finding and installing software.
+After adding such a source, you have to update the list of available software to install.
+It's why the `apt-get update` came right after it.

+Finally `apt-get install ruby` is asking the `apt-get` program to install Ruby.
+Here `ruby` is the name of a software _package_ found in the repositories' lists.

+> package management system, linux sudo, ubuntu ppa

 ## Check that everything work

+One last step to be sure that your environment is setup.
+We'll ask Ruby for its version with the command: `ruby --version`.
+If everything went as expected, Ruby should answer you that you have the vestion `2.3.x`.

+If anything seems a bit different, just ask someone around!

 ![Check Ruby version](check-ruby-version.png "Check Ruby version")

 [sublime]: https://www.sublimetext.com/
 [dl-ruby]: https://www.ruby-lang.org/en/downloads/
 [cloud9]: https://c9.io/
+[bash]:
+[temrinal]: